Margaret Tracey: Career

 Tracey joined the New York City Ballet in June 1986.
 Six months later, Peter Martins chose her to dance in his new ballet, Les Petits Riens.
 Soon, she was also spotted by Jerome Robbins, who cast her in Afternoon of a Faun and as the pink girl in The Goldberg Variations.
 In 1989, she won a Princess Grace Statue Award.
 She was named principal dancer in 1991.

 She had lead roles in ballets by Balanchine, including "Rubies" from Jewels, Apollo, Symphony in C, Vienna Waltzes, Square Dance, Theme and Variations in Tschaikovsky Suite No. 3, Harlequinade, Western Symphony, Agon, Concerto Barocco, Scotch Symphony, and as Swanilda in Balanchine and Danilova's Coppélia.
 She also performed works by Robbins and Martins, and as Princess Aurora in The Sleeping Beauty.
 She also created roles in Robbins' Ives, Songs, Forsythe's Herman Schmerman, Martins' Zakouski, Fearful Symmetries, Les Petits Riens and Reliquary.

 In 1996, she performed Balanchine's Sylvia pas de deux alongside Angel Corella for President Bill Clinton and First Lady Hillary Clinton, when former New York City Ballet principal dancer Maria Tallchief received a Kennedy Center Honor.
 Whilst an active dancer, she had also taught at School of American Ballet and Central Pennsylvania Youth Ballet.

 In 2002, at age 34, Tracey retired from the New York City Ballet, as she intended to spend more time with her family.
 In her final performance, she performed Martins' Zakouski.
 The same night, she also replaced an injured Jenifer Ringer in Balanchine's Scotch Symphony.
 After she retired from performing, she joined the faculty of Ballet Academy West in New York.

 In 2005, she was invited by Mikko Nissinen, the artistic director of the Boston Ballet to teach at the Boston Ballet School summer program.
 She returned the following year.
 In 2007, she became the director of the school.
 In her first year, she developed a syllabus for three levels of the elementary division of the classical ballet division.
 She also started the Next Generation Program, with professional division students working with a local youth orchestra and female and BIPOC choreographers.
 In fall 2020, the high school pre-professional programs of Boston Ballet School and Walnut Hill School merged, with Tracey becoming the latter's director of dance.

-Tracey stepped down from the Boston Ballet School in 2021, with short term plans to teach and consult on a freelance basis, focusing on curriculums and faculty development.
+Tracey stepped down from the Boston Ballet School in 2021, with short-term plans to teach and consult on a freelance basis, focusing on curriculums and faculty development.
 Tracey served as the jury president of Prix de Lausanne in 2022.

+In August 2023, Tracey became the dean of the Colburn School's Trudl Zipper Dance Institute.
+She is slated to become the artistic director of Canada's National Ballet School in 2024.